 - Brushless Motor: Extends the life of the tool

-- Bright LED Lights: Illuminate your work area
+- Bright LED Headlights: Illuminate your work area

 Ego Power CS1800 is among the best cordless tools for residence use that features an 18-inch bar and a powerful 56V 5 Ah battery.
 With such a power source and battery power, these battery-powered chainsaws have enough power to cut down any trees and logs in your way.
 The charge time is impressively quick, and the package includes a battery and charger.
 Compared to other cordless chainsaws, this chainsaw makes fast and clean cuts through the standard lumber size.

 The chainsaw comes with bonus features like an LED light and metal bucking spikes that help boost these battery chainsaws' performance and use.
 However, this battery-powered chainsaw does not wind up quickly, but this is a deal-breaker only for users who need a quick wind-up to finish their work quickly.
 The 18-inch bar cordless electric chainsaw can be too extra for small property projects, but if you are looking for a chainsaw with excellent battery life and a long bar, this Ego Power CS1800 will work wonders for your yard.